 When competences have universal characteristics and are relevant for successful action in very different fields of life, they are named transversal

 competences - in contrast to specific

 competences which are required more or less only in one specific field or learning context.

 The idea of a society following the principals of life-long learning started to come into fashion during the 1970’s.
 In that time the intellectual ideas of reform pedagogy were brought together with an explicit modernist vision of societal development.
 A crucial role for further development was played by the competency-based style of learning.
-This implies that a change occurred in the attitudes of the learners towards learning - as a self-responsible and life-long task.

 Learning takes place everywhere: in schools, at work, in our spare time, and all throughout our private lives.
 Educational institutions only specialize in certain aspects of learning.
 A common understanding is to divide them into three types of educational structures – ones that provide formal, non-formal or informal education.

 Civic competences enable people to act responsibly in society and in their interaction with other individuals according to values like transparency, openness, social responsibility and human dignity.
 They are part of a system of transversal (or key) competencies.
 In contrast to other competences, they refer to shared democratic values which are not self-explanatory.

 Digital competences describe the ability of people to use information technology and media and and to make sense of it for the personal engagement and development.

 Creativity is a core ingredience for becoming able to act proactively as an active citizen, for finding new visions or for fixing concrete problems, for increasing understanding of complex problems and for cooperation with other people or groups.
 Creativity is a process innate to our brains, one that can be stimulated through facilitation.